 Funding from multiple sources, including public and private funds, will be required to implement strategies and action plans to meet the goals and objectives of the strategic plan.
-While the PDG funds numerous projects, we will need the continued collaboration and contribution of early childhood agencies, partners, and organizations across the state to meet our goals and create sustainable change at the community and state levels.
+Nebraska early childhood partners and collaborators at the state level are exploring options for identifying financing strategies to meet these goals and for leading sustainable change at the community and state levels.